Luhmeiy/Habits/README.md

 ## 🛠️ Functionalities

-- Add and remove habits
+- Add, edit and remove habits
 - Keep track of your habits
 - Login with Google
 - Beautiful layout